Marvin-VW/3dengine_doc/docs/modules/color.rst

     - The result is then negated to ensure that positive values indicate illumination.

     .. note::
-        The 'light intensity' is controlled by the Lightness component of the HSL model, which is why the :mod:`bgr_to_hsl` and :mod:`hsl_to_bgr` modules are used.
+        The 'light intensity' is controlled by the Lightness component of the HSL model, which is why the :mod:`bgr_to_hsl` and :mod:`hsl_to_bgr` methods are used.

     .. code-block:: python
         :caption: :mod:`intensity` method